 Home Family and home Children Sulfur plug: how to remove and why it appears

 Sulfur plug is an unpleasant phenomenon.
-Firstly, by its appearance, it prevents sounds from “reaching” the eardrum, as a result of which a person may even temporarily become deaf.
+Firstly, by its appearance it prevents sounds from “reaching” the eardrum, as a result of which a person can even temporarily become deaf.
 Secondly, its presence causes discomfort and pain in the ear canal.
-It can easily occur in both an adult and a child.
-Therefore, in this article we will talk about the reasons for the formation of sulfuric plug, talk about its symptoms and methods of removal.
+It can easily occur in both adults and children.
+Therefore, in this article we will talk about the reasons why sulfur plugs form, we will talk about its symptoms and methods of removal.

-At its core, a sulfur plug is a "lump" consisting of pieces of sulfur produced by the ear glands, dead cells, dust particles and other impurities that enter our ear from the outside and accumulate inside it.
-It blocks the space of the ear canal, for which it received the appropriate name.
+At its core, a wax plug is a “lump” consisting of pieces of wax produced by the ear glands, dead cells, dust particles and other contaminants that enter our ear from the outside and accumulate inside it.
+It covers the space of the auditory canal, for which it received the corresponding name.

 ushnaya-probka-700x539

-• The presence of lumps of sulfur in the ear canal.
+• The presence of lumps of wax in the ear canal.
 Often this can only be determined by a doctor during examination.

-• "Congestion" in the ear as if water had entered it.
+• “Plugging” in the ear as if water gets into it.

-• There is a clear hearing loss, and in advanced cases it even reaches deafness.
+• There is a clear decrease in hearing, and in advanced cases it even reaches deafness.

-• You can hear a hum in your ears, as well as your own voice, as if "from the outside."
+• You can hear a buzzing in your ears, as well as your voice, as if “from the outside.”

-• Painful sensations when pressing on the auricle.
+• Painful sensations when pressing on the ear.

-• If the cork is next to the membrane and presses on it, then the person has a cough that is not associated with colds, often dizzy and headache, nausea appears.
+• If the plug is located next to the membrane and puts pressure on it, then the person has a cough that is not associated with colds, often feel dizzy and have a headache, and nausea appears.

-However, if you suddenly have any suspicions about any disease associated with hearing or with the ears, it is better to seek immediate medical attention.
-A specialist in this area is called an "otolaryngologist" or simply "ENT".
+However, if you suddenly suspect any disease related to hearing or ears, it is better to immediately seek help from a doctor.
+A specialist in this field is called an “otolaryngologist” or simply “ENT”.

 Sulfur plug - reasons

-The reasons for this "trouble" can be as follows:
+The reasons for this “trouble” may be as follows:

-• Failure to comply with the rules of hygiene of the auricles - cleaning the ear canal itself with cotton swabs, which is not recommended.
-Because of this, the sulfur is pushed further and further deeper into the ear and "rammed" in it.
+• Failure to comply with ear hygiene rules means cleaning the ear canal itself with cotton swabs, which is not recommended.
+Because of this, the wax is pushed further and further into the ear and “compacted” in it.

 • Attempts to clean the ears with objects unsuitable for these purposes, such as a match head or hairpin.

-• The use of "earbuds" or careless actions when putting on the hearing aid, which can lead to the very first reason mentioned above.
+• The use of earbuds or careless actions when putting on a hearing aid, which can lead to the very first reason mentioned above.

-• The auditory canal of a "special" structure is narrow and curved, which complicates the natural process of self-cleaning of the auricle.
+• The auditory canal has a “special” structure - narrow and curved, which complicates the natural process of self-cleaning of the auricle.

-• Some people naturally have an increased production of earwax, so this problem can be quite common for them.
+• Some people naturally have increased production of earwax, so this problem may be quite common for them.

-• Inflammatory ear diseases (otitis media, sinusitis and others).
+• Inflammatory diseases of the ear (otitis, sinusitis and others).

-• Water treatments that allow water to enter the ears, such as diving.
+• Aquatic procedures in which water enters the ears, such as diving.
 Under its influence, the sulfur masses present in the ear swell, and this provokes the appearance of a plug.

-• Working in a dusty plant, especially constant interaction with flour.
+• Work in a dusty industry, especially constant interaction with flour.

 • Low air humidity in the apartment and other rooms where you spend a lot of time.